-This unit of competency is part of the Mechanical Certificate IV (Aircraft Maintenance Stream) training pathway.
-It covers the competencies required to inspect, test and troubleshoot the systems and components of gas turbine engines.
-This unit is used in workplaces that operate under the airworthiness regulatory systems of the ADF and CASA.

-Where a CASA licensing outcome is sought this unit forms part of the CASA requirement for the granting of the chosen Aircraft Maintenance Engineer Licence under CASR Part 66, in accordance with the licensing provisions in Section 3, Assessment Guidelines.
+Unit descriptor This unit is part of the Mechanical AME Certificate IV training pathways and must be taken with MEA319B.
+This unit covers the competencies required to test and troubleshoot the systems and components of gas turbine engines.
+Where a CASA licensing outcome is sought this unit forms part of the CASA requirement for the granting of the chosen B1 Aircraft Maintenance Engineer Licence under CASB Part 66, in accordance with the licensing under CASR Part 66, in accordance with the licensing provisions in Section 3, Assessment Guidelines